AprilSylph/Palettes-for-Tumblr/README.md

 ## Usage
 Once you've installed the addon, click the addon icon in the browser toolbar to open its configuration.
 The addon can be configured from any page, but will only affect [www.tumblr.com](https://www.tumblr.com/).

-This addon only affects pages updated to use Tumblr's new web interface.
-This means Tumblr pages that do not usually offer the "Change Palette" button will not be affected.

 ### Change Palette
 This dropdown allows you to override Tumblr's colour scheme.
 You can choose a palette provided by Tumblr, a palette provided by the addon, or any custom palettes you've defined.